 Globally, the Society of St. Vincent de Paul aims to be recognized as a global organization that seeks the integral dignity of those in greater need.

-The Society of St. Vincent de Paul strives to be a network of friends, seeking personal holiness through service to the needy and in deference of social justice.
+The Society of St. Vincent de Paul strives to be a network of friends, seeking personal holiness through service to the needy and in defence of social justice.

 Vincentians work, live and volunteer expressing the values of: